spryker-sdk/spryk-src/docs/building_new_spryks.md

 ### The spryks hierarchy structure

-The spryk can depends on some other spryks and some other spryks should be executed before or after.
+The spryk can depend on some other spryks and in this case some other spryks should be executed before or after.
 It looks like a tree (or even a graph in some cases) structure that's controlled by
 `preSpryks` and `postSpryks` configuration keys.

-Is the best practice when spryk builds all the needed structures (classes, interfaces, configs and so on) as well.
-When someone executes the spryk he should get completely valid structure of files.
+It's the best practice when spryk builds only one small structural unit and calls other spryks that build all rest the needed structures (classes, interfaces, configs and so on).
+When someone executes the spryk he should get completely valid structure of the files.
 But in another hand the deep hierarchical structure hard to debug that is why try not to create deep structures and use only the required dependencies.

 The arguments of the children spryks can inherit the values of the same arguments of the paren spryks.
 To achieve that you should define [`inherit: true`](/docs/spryk_configuration_reference.md#inherit) option in argument definition.